Tiffany Li ex-body guard speaks out, sentenced for passport fraud

 U.S. District Judge Vince Chhabria said Saturday’s sentencing was one of the hardest of his career.
 “There are a number of very strong factors pointing in different directions as to what the appropriate sentence should be,” he said.

 “All my life I have been running away from this memory.
 All my life, I have been terrified of this memory,” Traroe said while crying.
-“I feel like hell every single day.”
+“I feel like hell every single day.
+I’m not a bad person.”

 “I was able to escape, made it to the Ivory Coast, into another civil war.
 The new government put a price on my head.
 Once you have a price on your head, you always have a price on your head,” Traroe said.